You’ve a great 90 Amp or 130 Amp flux core welder, that uses flux core welding wire.

 How to MIG Welding Aluminum without a Spool Gun

 The welds aren’t pretty and will need grinding to smooth off but he got a weld.

-Again, works, but its not petty and there are issues with the joint with some porosity using the sticks.
+Again, works, but it’s not pretty.
+And there are issues with the joint with some porosity stick welding.

-but if you are stuck in a jam it’s a way through.
+But when you’re stuck and in a jam it’s a way through.